 The same process occurs when “natural” carbonation is applied.
 The krausen or priming sugars re-ferment to produce CO2 which converts in the same way.
 Most, if not all home brewers have noticed this conversion in their beer which has been bottle conditioned.
 After a week, the beer seems carbonated but doesn’t produce a good stand of foam.
 After 2½ to 3 weeks, however, the same batch of beer exhibits a nice head (assuming the beer is properly made.)
 This is due to the conversion of carbon dioxide to carbonic acid.
 The speed at which this occurs is a bit dependent upon the pH level of the beer.

-The orthocarbonic acid (H4CO4) mentioned in the above article is a bit of a misnomer as this acid spontaneously converts to carbonic acid almost instantly.
-Maybe this is a bit more than any of us really need to know but I felt this explanation was in order to dispel possible confusion.
+The orthocarbonic acid (H4CO4) mentioned in the above article is a bit of a misnomer as this acid converts to carbonic acid almost instantly and does so spontaneously.
+Maybe this is a bit more than any of us really need to know but this explanation is in order to dispel possible confusion.